openshift/enhancements/enhancements/installer/bootstrap-ignition-shim-asset.md

 There are a few platforms that use an Ignition shim for their bootstrap machine.
-The shim is essentially a pointer to the main config that is stored on a remote server, which helps us avoid problems with instance metadata size limits on our platform.
+The shim is essentially a pointer to the main config that is stored on a remote server, which helps to avoid problems with instance metadata size limits.
 Previously, we were doing this in Terraform using the terraform Ignition Provider, however the repo has fallen extremely out of date, making us unable to add additional CA Bundles to our nodes.
 This means that clients that use self signed certificates are unable to use our IPI installer, and can not upgrade to openshift 4 on Openstack.
 We considered both updating the terraform provider and creating a new installer asset as possible solutions, and ultimately decided that the best solution for our team is to create the installer asset.
-We plan to create an ignition asset similar to the [node asset](https://github.com/openshift/installer/blob/master/pkg/asset/ignition/machine/node.go) for bootstrap ignition shims that other platforms can **opt in** to.
+This asset would be generated just like the bootstrap and master ignition assets are currently generated, and other platforms would have the option to pass the asset to their terraform configs if they choose to use it.
+Please see [this working proof of concept](https://github.com/openshift/installer/pull/2544) to see a technical example of how this would be implemented.

 ## Motivation

-We spent a lot of time looking at the Terraform Ignition Provider to determine if we could get involved in the community there to solve our problem.
-However we had a number of hangups with this.
-First and foremost, that repo has not seen code merged since May 2019.
-We also noticed a number of valid and mergable pull requests waiting for approval for months.
-It seems as if there aren't any maintainers, and we were also unable to reach the contributers.
-The CA Bundle bug is preventing a considerable portion of our IPI users from being able to upgrade to OpenShift 4 on OpenStack, and we need this fix in 4.3, so this was rather dissuading.
-Lastly, we discovered that for our UPI solution, we wont have a way to generate the bootstrap ignition shim if we continue generating it in terraform.
-We would like to generate the ignition configs for UPI with the command `openshift-install create ignition-configs` so that Ignition configs for both UPI and IPI are created the same way.
+Our motivations for choosing an installer asset over updating the terraform provider are as follows:

+- Risk: The terraform ignition provider is extremely stale, and does not seem to be accepting or reviewing any new code
+- Time: It is critical for the OpenStack team that we get this fix in 4.3, it prevents a large number of our users from upgrading to OpenShift 4.
+Terraform provider code is 100% green field for our team, so taking it on with the expectation of finishing by the feature freeze deadline is risky.
+- Convenience: It would be convenient for all of our ignition assets to be generated the same way for UPI and IPI, ideally with the command: `openshift-install create ignition-configs`.
+This garuntees consistency, and lets us reuse the same code and tests.

 ### Goals